nvdaes/emoticons/readme.md

 ## Associate gestures to symbols ##

-From NVDA's menu, Preferences submenu, Input gestures dialog, category Insert symbols, you can configure NVDA to type symbols through associated gestures.
+From NVDA's menu, Preferences submenu, Input gestures dialog, category Insert symbols or Copy symbols, you can configure NVDA to type symbols through associated gestures.

 You can use the Edit field edit box to reduce the number of symbols presented, so that this category can be expanded faster.